-Andy John Bradford is a Singer Songwriter from the North East of England who as a boy travelled a lot due to the nature of his father’s work in the Church Army.
+Andy John Bradford is a Singer-Songwriter from the North East of England who as a boy traveled a lot due to the nature of his father’s work in the Church Army.

 Later in 1972 settling in Bradford in West Yorkshire where he lived through adulthood taking on a number of jobs but not really settling in any of them.
 As a boy he always had a keen interest in music and the guitar and his parents took the plunge and bought him his first guitar, a Jumbo sized Echo 6 string.
 It had a wonderful tone and a massive sound and Andy loved it though at first like most boys, struggled to get to grips with it.